nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/5-annotsearch.rst

   FIXA	PF01012	interproscan
   FIXB	PF00766	interproscan

 In this file the query ID is provided in column 1, the specific search term ID (in this case a protein domain accession) is provided in column 2, and the search method (interproscan) is provided in column 3.
-As described in the `Queries
-<./3-queries>`tutorial section, multiple domains can be associated with one query ID by
-providing them on multiple lines.
+As described in the :doc:`Queries <./3-queries>` tutorial section, multiple domains can be associated with one query ID by providing them on multiple lines.

 Search